Things to Know Before Traveling to Ngari

 How Can I Get into Ngari?

 There are two ways to get into Ngari.
 One is taking a flight to Ngari Kunsha Airport from Lhasa.
-Another is driving along with the Xinjiang-Tibet Highway, which is also the main way to Ngari for most travelers.
+Another is driving along the Xinjiang-Tibet Highway, which is also the main way to Ngari for most travelers.
 Starting from Yecheng to Lhasa, Xinjiang-Tibet Highway is the highest highway in the world.
-But it not works all year round.
+But it does not work all year round.
 Because it will be closed during the rainy season, which is from July to August, and the snowy season, which is from late October or early November to early April.

 >>See more about ways to go Ngari